Your knees told the truth before your theology caught up.

 The Prayer Closet Never Lies

 Your theology lives in your head.
 Your prayers live in your gut.
-And when the two contradict each other, your prayers are telling the truth.
+When they contradict, your prayers are telling the truth.

-Consider what happens when a mother prays for her prodigal child.
-She does not pray, "Lord, I know You've done everything You can.
-I know the ball is in his court now.
-I know You're just waiting for him to make the right choice."
-No mother has ever prayed that prayer.
-Not once.
-Not in the history of the church.
-Because in the anguish of real desperation, the theological veneer cracks and what pours out is the rawest form of theology a person actually believes:
+A mother praying for her prodigal child does not pray: "Lord, I know the ball is in his court.
+I'm waiting for him to make the right choice."
+No mother has ever prayed that.
+Because when the stakes are real, the theological veneer cracks and what pours out is raw honesty:

 God, You are the only one who can save him.
 Please do it.
 I am begging You to do what he cannot do for himself.

-That is not Arminianism.
-That is not synergism.
 That is a mother on her knees confessing total depravity and irresistible grace without knowing the names.
-She is saying: my child is unable to come to God on his own.
-She is saying: only God can open this heart.
-She is saying: I am begging the Almighty to do what no human decision can accomplish.
+She is saying: my child is unable to come to God.
+Only God can open this heart.
+I am begging the Almighty to do what no human decision can accomplish.

 She is praying like a Calvinist.
 Because everyone prays like a Calvinist when the stakes are real.